Anti-violence protesters shut down Dan Ryan

 "Everybody is affected and it shouldn't be.
 That's why I am glad that we're all here, that we're all trying to make a difference and that's what matters.
 Hopefully the people in power listen to us so that everything can change and my nephews can grow up in a world that they don't have to worry about experiencing a pain that I did," said Katherine Pisabaj.

-Many Chicago police officers and officials with the Illinois State Police are on hand to ensure safety of the crowd.
+Many Chicago police officers and officials with the Illinois State Police were on hand to ensure safety of the crowd.

-Chicago's Mayor Rahm Emanuel and Police Superintendent Eddie Johnson both have shared their support for this movement, meant to draw attention for more community investment.
+Mayor Emanuel and Police Superintendent Johnson both have shared their support for this movement, meant to draw attention for more community investment.

-"Our mission at CPD is to make sure individuals protest peacefully and keep them safe," said Superintendent Johnson.

-The Chicago Police Department is planning to pay overtime to hundreds of officers deployed around the Ryan.